 Elliot J. Chikofsky

-Chikofsky has been the director of research and technology at Index Technology Corporation (maker of the Excelerator CASE products), and a development director at Progress Software (4GL).
+Chikofsky was the director of research and technology at Index Technology Corporation (maker of the Excelerator CASE products), and a development director at Progress Software (4GL).
 He was co-founder and vice president (chief operating officer) of an early 1980s CASE spin-off from the University of Michigan.
+At Michigan, he was a lead developer on the mainframe CASE and Repository tool set PSL/PSA and led its commercialization as an IBM Program Offering.
 He has also been an independent consultant and proprietor of Radius Systems Inc. (PathBridge®).

-Chikofsky chairs the Reengineering Forum industry association (REF) and founded the juried research Working Conference on Reverse Engineering (WCRE).
+Chikofsky chairs the Reengineering Forum industry association (REF).
+He founded the premier juried research Working Conference on Reverse Engineering (WCRE) and served more than 10 years as the only North American on the steering committee of the European Conference on Software Maintenance and Reengineering (CSMR).
 He is co-author of the frequently-cited 1990 taxonomy on reverse engineering and reengineering (Chikofsky & Cross, IEEE Software, January 1990).
 In 1997-98, he directed the Reverse Engineering Demonstration Project, an international cooperative study among commercial and non-commercial research groups and product organizations.

-Chikofsky has also served as executive secretary of the IWCASE industry association (International Workshop on CASE) and chair of the award selection committee for the annual Stevens Lecture on Software Development Methods.
+Chikofsky has also served as chair of the award selection committee for the Stevens Award (Stevens Lecture on Software Development Methods) and as executive secretary of the IWCASE industry association (International Workshop on CASE).
 He was associate editor-in-chief of IEEE Software magazine through May 1992, and was founding editor of its software management column.

 Selected Bibliography